Milton C. Portmann: Early life and family

 Milton Portmann was born October 20, 1888, in Jackson, Minnesota, the second born of three sons of Dr. William C. Portmann and Emma Ball.
 His father emigrated to the United States as a 10-year-old from Herbetswil, Switzerland with his parents in 1869.
+Dr. William Claudius Portmann was town physician, council member, mayor of Jackson, Minnesota, Jackson County coroner, and Jackson school board president.
 His uncle E.O.
 Portmann was President McKinley's home physician and after the president died was the First Lady's physician.
 His mother Emma Ball was the youngest daughter of American inventor and U.S. Civil War Colonel of the 162nd Ohio Infantry Regiment, Ephraim Ball.
 Portmann had two brothers, a roentgenologist Ursus and Arthur.
 Arthur was Senator Rob Portman's grandfather making Milton his granduncle.
-Portmann married Dorothy Clampitt in 1923.
-They had three children together.
-Both sons were World War II veterans.

 Education

 Portmann studied Law and was a member of Delta Tau Delta fraternity.
 He had a role in the 1907 and 1908 OAC Championship title in football and was captain of the Western Reserve Football team in 1909/10.
 In track, he set two school records in one day at the Big Six Meet in Columbus.
 Those records in the hammer and discus throws stood unchallenged for several years.
 He also helped Western Reserve to a pair of victories on the ice versus CIT in 1909 and was selected to the WRU 50-Year Football All-Star Team at offensive tackle.
-He was inducted in the Case Western Reserve Hall of Fame in 1976.
+Portmann passed the bar exam in 1911.
+He was inducted into the Case Western Reserve Hall of Fame in 1976.